michali/blog/_posts/2018-03-13-Jekyll-blog-posts-structure.md

 This can be places next to the iterator that picks up your normal pages.

-Now your blog postURLs will be in a seperate sub-URL from your pages with a link to get to the post index.
+Now your blog post URLs will be in a seperate sub-URL from your pages with a link to get to the post index.